by Ryan Bomberger, Radiance Co-Founder, Child of God

 But what if Jesus were to have embraced a “prochoice” worldview?
 What would that look like?

 We could kiss salvation goodbye.
 Adoption is at the heart of our soul’s redemption, yet it is a maligned consideration on the “prochoice” periphery.
-(Planned Parenthood aborts over 160 children for every 1 adoption referral).
-In addition, considering 51% of pregnancies in the U.S. are “unintended” (at least as reported through 2011), more than half of us would immediately be written off as unwanted, therefore disposable, and certainly not worth eternally saving.
+(Planned Parenthood aborts about 81 children for every 1 adoption referral).
+In addition, considering nearly half of all pregnancies in the U.S. are “unintended”, an astounding number of us would immediately be written off as “unwanted”, therefore disposable, and certainly not worth eternally saving.

 A Savior who espouses the tenets of the “prochoice” faith would not have to reveal the power of miracles, but instead rely upon a pessimistic outlook that misery is the natural outcome of physical affliction.
 Healing the blind, the lame, and lepers would only take valuable time and resources away from those who weren’t a “burden” on society.
 He would relish in His efforts to eliminate the “unfit” from the overpopulated world upon which He apparently miscalculated.